axelwalter/umetaflow-gui/README.md

 `streamlit run UmetaFlow.py local`

 ### Windows
-Download the [windows executable](https://github.com/axelwalter/umetaflow-gui/releases/download/v0.1.0/easy-MS.zip) file and unzip it.
-Run the `Update.exe` file once to install the tool.
-It is recommended to run the update once in a while to get the latest changes.
-To start the tool simply run `easy-MS.exe`.
+1. Download and extract the [UmetaFlow.zip](https://github.com/axelwalter/umetaflow-gui/releases/download/v1.0.0/UmetaFlow.zip) file
+2. Run the `Update` script (also from time to time to get latest changes).
+> The command prompt will close once the update is done.
+3. Run the app by executing` UmetaFlow`

 ## Quickstart